- Academic Search Premier

 - Psychology & Behavioral Sciences Collection

-Comprehensive database covering information concerning topics in emotional and behavioral characteristics, psychiatry & psychology, mental processes, anthropology, and observational & experimental methods.
+Full-text on topics including psychiatry & psychology, mental processes, anthropology, and observational & experimental methods.

-From the APA, contains more than 2 million citations and summaries of scholarly journal articles, book chapters, books, and dissertations, all in psychology and related disciplines, dating as far back as the 1800s.
+Over 2 million citations of scholarly journal articles, book chapters, books, and dissertations in psychology and related disciplines, dating back to 1887

-provides information on the biological activities of small molecules and is organized as three linked databases: PubChem Substance, PubChem Compound, and PubChem BioAssay.
-PubChem also provides a fast chemical structure similarity search tool.
+the biological activities of small molecules organized as three linked databases: PubChem Substance, PubChem Compound, and PubChem BioAssay.

-includes over 22 million citations for biomedical articles back to the 1950s.
-Article-level PCOM LinkSource links to full text.
-Export is enabled to PCOM RefWorks accounts.
+over 25 million citations for biomedical articles back to the 1950s with PCOM LinkSource to full text.

 - PubMed Dietary Supplements